alexshpilkin/studies/conres.md

   there can also be fatal conditions that are not in any sense bugs, like `SystemExit` in Python or `ThreadInterruptedException` in Java.

+* Restarts being conditions still feels more like an accident than a coherent choice; I can't think of a case where a hierarchy of restarts could possibly be useful.

+* The set of methods on a condition class is a sketch.
+Unfortunately, no methods can be added to a class once it has been defined, so things like `DISPLAY` will have to be baked in.

+* An actual implementation of frames using the return stack will need to carefully specify which words that create frames (like `HANDLE`) make them contiguous with whatever user code put there before.

+* Even if frame pointers are not actual addresses, a specification might want to declare that they are disjoint from any addresses pointing to user-created areas.
+(ANS Forth doesn't do this even for xts, though.)

 * I don't know how to frame pointers should be passed around.
-Wrapping code like `(HANDLE)` might want to consume the relevant data on the frame and advance the frame pointer it passes to underlying code to point lower on the stack.
+Wrapping code like `(HANDLE)` might want to consume the relevant data on the frame and advance the frame pointer it passes to underlying code to a point lower on the stack.
 This probably composes better, but means that, for example, a handler will not be able to call `PASS`.

-* The set of methods on a condition class is a sketch.
-Unfortunately, no methods can be added to a class once it has been defined, so things like `DISPLAY` will have to be baked in.
+* Restarts currently don't have user-accessible frames that could be used without passing control to the restart, like `LIST-RESTARTS` does in the example.
+This may or may not be a good idea.
+Restart code or methods will also want to access the _condition_ it's handling; the calling convention requires some thought.

+* It's not clear to me that the approach the example uses to enumerate available restarts is the best one.
+A separate stack containing only the restarts is also an option, but then a restart barrier, like a handler for `?`, will need to manipulate it explicitly to ensure introspection works correctly.

+* Words are needed for inspecting and walking the response stack (at least equivalent to those used in the example).
+I'm not aware of any general approaches to looping over arbitrary structures in Forth (unlike its more Lispish cousins like Joy or Factor), so this will have to be postponed for now.

 * The layout of slots and frames is too fragile and requires far too much boilerplate in user code.
 It might make sense to use some sort